smblott-github/tpick/README.md

 tpick
 =====

-`tpick` is a simple, curses-based interactive utility for picking one of a number of things at the terminal.
+`tpick` is a simple, curses-based, interactive utility for picking one of a number of things at the terminal.
 Here are a couple of examples...